-102. Toileting
+77. Toileting

-- " Children who are able to use toilet facilities independently are supported to do so. - " Staff are within hearing range of children, in case help is needed.
+- " Children who are able to use toilet facilities independently are supported to do so. - " The childminder is within hearing range of children, in case help is needed.

-103. Quiet play
+78. Quiet play

 - " Spaces, indoors and outdoors, where children choose or have the opportunity for alone time or quiet play, are designed with visibility in mind that allows constant adult supervision in an unobtrusive way. - " Equipment and furniture are arranged to ensure effective supervision, while also respecting children's wishes for alone time and space.